 Governmental Activities.
-During the current fiscal year, net position for governmental activities decreased \$1.1 million from the prior fiscal year for an ending balance of \$1.1 million.
-As noted above, the decrease in net position results primarily from the School recording its proportionate share of its pension and OPEB plan liabilities and related items.
-Per pupil and mill levy revenues along with instructional expenses were recorded for the first time as the School began admitting students at the start of the year.
+During the current fiscal year, net position for governmental activities decreased \$1.7 million from the prior fiscal year for an ending balance of \$2.9 million.
+As noted above, the decrease in net position results primarily from the School recording its proportionate share of its pension, OPEB plan liabilities and related items, as well as a 2019 Building Loan.